SpitFire-666/AndroidThemes/README.md

 ## ℹ️ Intro
 - [Lawnchair Legacy 2.0-2589](https://www.apkmirror.com/apk/deletescape/lawnchair-launcher/lawnchair-launcher-2-0-2589-release/lawnchair-launcher-2-0-2589-android-apk-download/?) is ~~the least worst launcher~~ recommended.
 Newer versions lack support for changing icons using images.
 Also, other launchers have ads or are painful to customise/use.
 It also supports custom fonts!
 - Backup/Restore - Lawnchair backups store the icons, fonts and wallpapers ✅
+- Lawnchair supports .gif files as wallpaper (non-animated), which is ideal for stock Windows backgrounds which use GIF colours
 - Icons can be sourced from Windows files using wrestool, which supports all Windows DLLs, EXEs etc since Windows 3.0!
 - VirtualBox .vdi files can be opened/extracted with 7Zip
 - .ICO files can be converted to .PNG (with transparency!) using imagemagick